Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 Partially, the reason why I want to do things differently is because of the way I've been taught design.
 My alma mater, Srishti, was still largely composed of traditional Bauhasian aspirations despite the experimental flavour that the media arts and sciences brought it.
 The school was largely coordinated and run by Ex-NID alumni, whose own tradition is as western as the west gets, being put into place there by the design duo Charles and Ray Eames.

 But what that ultimately means is that there's no "[decolonized" Indian design](https://www.cca.edu/newsroom/decolonial-school-decolonizing-design/), because the very nuts and bolts of what we term design are very, by and large, undeniably western.
-And yet now there's a calling for new systems and ways of thinking.
+And yet now there's a call for new systems and ways of thinking.

 This has a lot of us flummoxed, because the model of design itself is inseparable from its western origins, and no matter how much surface paint we apply from our own cultures, we cannot really change the marrow of design itself being a western Bauhaus product. ***If we are to create a novel Indian media arts grammar, the entire project has to be conceptually theorized "bottom-up" as well.***